danielrcollins1/OED-Expanded/x-campaign-material.md

 - Take your paper and sketch out a number of rooms across the surface.
 These rooms can be standard rectangular constructed rooms, irregular shaped natural caves and tunnels, or a mix.
 - Next, designate a room to be the main entrance to this area.
 - Mark another area to be an exit to different level or area.
 - In addition to the main entrance and exit, an area should have an additional entrance/exit about every 6 rooms.
-There is a 50/50 chance that such a point of egress is hidden or a secret door.
+There is a 50/50 chance that such a point of egress is a hidden or a secret door.
 - Now, connect your rooms with hallways.
 Keep in mind they aren’t simply connected all in a line.
 For every 10 rooms or so consider adding an additional crossover between rooms that are not yet connected.
 Again, there is a 50/50 chance that such a connection is concealed.
 - Place doors in rooms and between majors spaces.
 On a d6: 1-3 is a normal door; 4 is a Concealed Door; 5 is a Locked Door; 6 is a Trick Door (one way, portcullis, false door, etc.)
 - Consider adding: changes in elevation, water, and/or a rift or barrier to rooms or halls.